gotree94/turtlebot3/eng/03_quick_start_guide.md

 $nano ~/.bashrc
 ```

-3. PressCtrl+ENDorAlt+/to move the cursor to the end of the line.Modify the address oflocalhostin theROS_MASTER_URIandROS_HOSTNAMEwith the IP address acquired from the previous terminal window.
+3. Press Ctrl + END or Alt + / to move the cursor to the end of the line.Modify the address of localhostin the ROS_MASTER_URI and ROS_HOSTNAME with the IP address acquired from the previous terminal window.

 ![](img/network_configuration3.png)